-The mission of the Dermatology Residency Program is to train physicians to be outstanding dermatology clinicians, educators, researchers and leaders.
-Program Director Dr. Robert Modlin and Associate Program Directors Dr. Scott Worswick, Dr. Marcia Hogeling, and Dr. Melvin Chiu ensure that UCLA residents receive a multidisciplinary experience where they will gain expertise in general dermatology, pediatric dermatology, dermatopathology, dermatologic surgery and cosmetics.
+The mission and heart of the UCLA - West LA VAH Dermatology Residency Program is to train our physicians to be outstanding dermatology clinicians, specialty educators, researchers and leaders in our field.
+Our Program Director, Dr. Vanessa Holland, and her leadership group ensure that UCLA trainees receive a multidisciplinary experience where they gain expertise in medical dermatology, various sub-specialties within medical dermatology, pediatric dermatology, dermatopathology, and dermatologic surgery.

 The West Los Angeles Veterans Affairs Hospital is an integral part of the residency training program.
-The hospital is located about 10 minutes from the Westwood campus, and the clinic meets for 5 half days per week.
-Four residents staff the clinic each day, three for medical dermatology and one for Mohs surgery.
-The faculty at the West LA VA includes several of the full-time faculty from the residency program, as well as several voluntary academic affiliates who are based in private practice.
-Dr. Jenny Kim is the chief of the dermatology section at the West LA VA.
+The hospital is located approximately 10 minutes from the Westwood campus, with the dermatology clinic occurring five half days per week.
+Four residents staff the medical clinic each day, with an additional resident scheduled on surgery.
+The faculty at the West LA VA includes several full-time faculty from the residency program, as well as voluntary academic affiliates based in private practice.
+Dr. David Beynet is the Chief of the VA Dermatology section and serves as the Residency Program Site Director at the West LA VA.
 There is extensive surgical experience at this site, including over 600 Mohs cases per year.
-Dr. David Beynet is the Associate Director of Dermatologic Surgery there.
-Residents also get hands-on experience running the phototherapy center, supervised by Dr. Melvin Chiu.

 Olive View-UCLA Medical Center is a county hospital located in the north end of the San Fernando Valley, approximately 30 minutes from UCLA.
-The county facility, re-built in May 1987, has both inpatient and outpatient services to meet the needs of low income and indigent patients, as well as the surrounding middle class community.
-Among the outpatient facilities, the dermatology clinic at Olive View has a unique patient population with wide-ranging pathology, encompassing inflammatory, autoimmune and neoplastic skin disorders.
-Approximately 50% of patients are Hispanic, while the other 50% are Caucasians, Asians, African-Americans and many other diverse ethnicities.
+The county facility has both inpatient and outpatient adult and pediatric services to meet the needs of low income and medically indigent patients, as well as the surrounding middle-class community.
+Approximately 50% of patients identify as Hispanic, while the other 50% identify as Caucasian, Asian, African American, Pacific Islander and many other diverse ethnicities.
 Olive View is also the referral center for the ValleyCare system of County-operated clinics.
 These community-based clinics serve residents of the San Fernando, Santa Clarita, and Antelope Valleys in north Los Angeles County, and provide Olive View with a large patient population and an extraordinary breadth of diversity.
-Dr. Delphine Lee serves as the Director of Resident Education at the Olive View Dermatology Clinic.
+Dr. Yang Yu serves as the Residency Program Site Director at the Olive View-UCLA Medical Center dermatology clinic.
+Currently, three dermatology residents staff the clinic on one half day per week.

-The Los Angeles Metro Dermatological Society holds eight educational meetings per year for dermatologists in the greater Los Angeles area.
-The evening meetings are composed of live patient presentations, invited speakers, interactive discussion panels, and histologic presentations.
-Each of the regional residency programs, UCLA, USC, UC Irvine and Kaiser Los Angeles, hosts one meeting.
-During these university meetings, interesting patients are invited for viewing, after which the residents give a formal case presentation to the members of the society.
-The society gives the residents an opportunity to meet and interact with other dermatology residents, with academic dermatologists at other institutions, as well as with dermatologists in private practice.
+The Los Angeles Metropolitan Dermatological Society (MetroDerm) holds eight educational meetings per year for dermatologists in the greater Los Angeles area.
+The evening meetings are comprised of live patient presentations, invited speakers, interactive discussion panels, and histologic presentations.
+Each regional residency program, which includes UCLA, Harbor-UCLA, UC Irvine, USC and Kaiser Los Angeles, hosts one annual meeting.
+During these university-hosted meetings, complex patients with educational relevance are presented to the members of the society.

-Camp Wonder is a week-long camp for children with skin disease that is held once a year in Livermore, California.
-The camp is free for the children and is staffed by volunteers and supported by charitable donations.
-Campers are affected by a wide range of skin conditions including epidermolysis bullosa, ichthyosis, basal cell nevus syndrome, ectodermal dysplasia, and many others.
+Camp Wonder is a week-long camp held annually in Livermore, Calif., and offered to children with complex cutaneous disease and varied genodermatoses including epidermolysis bullosa, ichthyosis, basal cell nevus syndrome, ectodermal dysplasia, and many others.
+The camp is supported by charitable donations, staffed by faculty and resident volunteers from various institutions including UCLA, USC, UCSF and Stanford, and is offered at no cost to campers’ families.
 Campers are able to participate in activities such as swimming, boating, arts and crafts, archery, fishing, nature walks, and theater; and to bond with other children their age experiencing similar medical concerns.

-Traditionally, UCLA resident clinics are cancelled for the week of camp and UCLA residents and faculty are able to join volunteers from UCSF, Stanford, and USC to provide medical services for the campers in attendance.
-Camp Wonder provides a wonderful opportunity for residents and faculty to gain new insight into the daily burdens of severe skin disease while helping to provide a much needed respite for campers and their parents.
+Camp Wonder provides an opportunity for residents and faculty to gain new insight into the daily burdens of severe skin disease while helping to provide both medical care and a much-needed respite for campers and their parents.

 What is your accreditation status?